CHENFENG1020/scaffold_hopping_whales/README.md

 Click on the notebook file "virtual_screening_pipeline.jpynb".
 There, you will find additional information on the required calculation steps.

 ## Use the provided Python script
 Move to the [code](/code) folder, where the Python file is contained.
-Please make sure you have understand the process by the Jupyter notebook to under stand the output.
+Please review the Jupyter notebook to understand the workflow and the output.
 Then run the script with Python:<div>
 ``
 python run.py library_file.sdf molecule_file.txt settings_file.txt